-1. Students must report to detention ten (10) minutes after the end of the school day prepared with study or reading material.

-2. Enter the room quietly and be seated as directed by the detention supervisor.
-3. No talking during detention.
-Eyes should remain focused on assignments or reading.

-- 4. Remain properly seated and working during detention.

-- 5. No food, candy, or drinks in detention.

-- 6. Follow teacher requests at all times.

-7. Failure to attend will result in an additional detention and/or In-School Suspension.
+- 1. Students must report to detention at the end of the school day prepared with study or reading material. - 2.
+Enter the room quietly and be seated as directed by the detention supervisor. - 3.
+No talking during detention.
+Eyes should remain focused on assignments or reading. - 4.
+Remain properly seated and working during detention. - 5.
+No food, candy, or drinks in detention. - 6.
+Follow teacher requests at all times. - 7.
+Failure to attend will result in an additional detention and or progressive Consequences. - 8.
+Parents are responsible for transportation.